Commitment to Ethics

 Each business has one senior ethics officer (EO) who has direct access to leadership to discuss trends, opportunities and communication strategies.
 These senior EOs also meet regularly as a group to discuss best practices that can be shared across our portfolio.
 In addition, they work with other EOs in the defense industry through the Defense Industry Initiative to share best practices, which helps us continuously improve our programs.

-In support of the EOs, we have nearly 100 part-time local ethics officers (LEOs).
+In support of the EOs, we have 80 part-time local ethics officers (LEOs).
 Our LEOs, selected by their leadership based on proven character, are embedded in locations

 with our largest employee populations.
 Working side by side with other employees, LEOs are accessible resources who answer questions, provide communications and training, conduct investigations, and further ingrain ethics into the everyday activities within our work environment.